 Best indoor swim goggles

 Samuelsohn finds Barracuda goggles to be the most comfortable and he uses them for all his aquatic activities.
-The Fenix has a three-layer construction with more rigid plastic on the outer layer to hold the goggles’ shape, and softer rubber that feels good on the face and won’t leave you with “raccoon eyes” from too much suction around the eye sockets.
+The Fenix has a three-layer construction with more rigid plastic on the outer layer to hold the goggles’ shape, and softer rubber that feels good on the face and won’t leave you with marks from too much suction around the eye sockets.
+Dobrica likes them for similar reasons.
+“If you have very sensitive skin around the eyes and after you swim you walk around with goggles marks for hours, Barracuda has some great options,” she said.
+“They may not be the fanciest looking goggles at the pool, but after swimming you will not have raccoon eyes”

 Best outdoor swim goggles